betsee/betse/doc/md/INSTALL.md

 BETSE requires a fairly recent version of Matplotlib.
-If the newest version of Matplotlib installed by your distribution is insufficient, the newest version of Matplotlib may be manually installed as follows:
+If the newest version of Matplotlib installed by your distribution is insufficient, the newest version of Matplotlib is installable in a system-wide manner as follows:

     $ sudo apt-get uninstall python3-matplotlib &&
       sudo apt-get install gcc gfortran libfreetype6-dev libpng-dev libpython3-all-dev tcl-dev tk-dev &&